PrestaShopCorp/module-lib-mbo-installer/README.md

-# prestashop_addons_helper
+# module-lib-mbo-installer
-A helper to ease the download and unzip of modules from the Addons Marketplace
+A helper to ease the PS MBO download and unzip of modules from the Addons Marketplace : https://github.com/PrestaShopCorp/ps_mbo